Ontario Cannabis Retail Corporation: Brick-and-mortar stores

+The OCS does not operate any physical stores itself, but it supplies cannabis products to licensed private retailers in Ontario.
+The private retailers are regulated and licensed by the Alcohol and Gaming Commission of Ontario (AGCO).

-Because of a cap on the number of retail outlets, operated by private enterprise, permits to operate cannabis stores were based on a lottery system.
-Only 25 licences were issued initially, and another 50 were subsequently awarded.
-(The government continued to operate the on-line sales business via its Ontario Cannabis Store site.)
+Initially, the Ontario government planned to limit the number of retail outlets for cannabis to 25, operated by private enterprise, and to allocate them through a lottery system.
+Only 25 licences were issued in January 2019, and another 50 were awarded in August 2019.
+The government continued to operate the online sales business via its Ontario Cannabis Store website.

-Ontario Attorney General Doug Downey announced in December 2019 that by April 2020, the lottery, and the cap on the number of licenses, would both be eliminated.
-Some 20 new ones would be issued per month.
-The intent was to increase the number of retail outlets in the province, and to make up for the stores which had already closed.
-Increasing the supply was expected to help "combat the illicit market".
+However, in December 2019, the Ontario government announced that it would eliminate the lottery system and the cap on the number of licences, and that it would allow any qualified applicant to apply for a Retail Operator Licence and a Retail Store Authorization.
+The new open market model was intended to increase the number of retail outlets in the province, and to reduce the black market for cannabis.
+Some 20 new licences would be issued per month starting from April 2020.
+By March 2021, there were 572 authorized cannabis stores operating in Ontario, compared to just 53 a year earlier.

 Effect on black market

 The black market remained persistent as of October 2019, partly because of a lack of retail outlets in many communities and because of the lower prices charged of illicit product.
 Illicit sales accounted for 86% of the Canadian market, with prices being 30-35% lower on average according to a report.
 As of September 2020, the legal market had gained ground.
 OCS said the legal market made up 25.1% of sales.
 The average price for dried flower on the OCS had fallen to $7.05 per gram after taxes, compared to the average price for illicit cannabis at $7.98 per gram.
 The growth is also attributed to an increase in brick-and-mortar retail, with 110 stores operating as of Q3 2020, compared to just 22 at the same time last year.